-- 1st Offense: parents will be notified and a grade of "0" for the assignment or test will be given. - 2nd Offense: above consequences apply plus a 1-day suspension - 3rd Offense: grade of "0" for assignment or test plus a 3-day suspension 4th Offense: loss of credit in the respective class for the semester.
+- 1st Offense: parents will be notified and a grade of "0" for the assignment or test will be given. - 2nd Offense: above consequences apply plus a Saturday School will be assigned. - 3rd Offense: 3-day suspension - 4th Offense: loss of credit in the respective class for the semester.